zealsprince/lc-locker/README.md

 - At a maximum range of 90 meters it will take 3 seconds before activating
 - The locker responds to player flashlights when aimed at it and will charge at players even if the flashlight is lit in an offhand slot
 - The locker responds to player touch meaning getting stuck with it in a corner is generally a death sentence
+- The locker responds to held light sources in a 15 meter range
 - Crouching past the locker will not alert it
 - The locker can be stood on without activating it
 - Players caught in the charge are instantly killed
 - The locker can not be killed

 Future behavior plans include:
-- Items that cast light outside of flashlights attract its attention
 - The locker can kill enemies while rushing
 - Crashing two lockers together will cause an explosion